-The United Nations Sustainable Development Goals clearly stipulates that care of the natural world needs to be a priority and this program aims to do just that.
-Students will gain an understanding of the complex interplay between humanity and the environment, and ways in which the we can care for the unique ecosystem that is the Cape Peninsula and surrounding areas.
-There are a number of conservation areas available including raptors, butterflies, seals, and monkeys, and the program can be tailored to meet a number of conservation related outcomes.
+The United Nations Sustainable Development Goals clearly stipulate that care for the natural world needs to be a priority.
+This program aims to do just that.
+Students will gain an understanding of the complex interplay between humanity and the environment, and the ways in which they can care for this unique ecosystem, that is the Cape Peninsula and surrounding areas.
+There are a number of conservation areas available including raptors, butterflies, seals, and monkeys, and the program can be tailored to meet a number of conservation-related outcomes.

 Why Cape Town?

 Apart from being recognized as one of the top travel destinations in the world, Cape Town is an international biodiversity hotspot.
-With hundreds of species of plants found nowhere else in the world, along with various animal, reptile, fish and bird species this renowned city and its surrounding areas offer a fantastic experience to all who visit.
-This program focuses on the flora and fauna that make this part of the world so unique and offer students the opportunity to not only learn about a variety of different elements of this ecosystem but also to gain relevant experience in conservation work.
+With hundreds of species of plants found nowhere else in the world, along with the various animal, reptile, fish, and bird species, this renowned city and its surrounding areas offer a fantastic experience to all who visit.
+This program focuses on the flora and fauna that make this part of the world unique and offers students the opportunity to not only learn about a variety of different elements of this ecosystem but also to gain relevant experience in conservation work.

 By the end of this program, students should be able to

 - Demonstrate an understanding of the characteristics that make the Cape ecosystem unique

 - Discuss key themes in the conservation of the environment